Second Order Ensemble Langevin Method for Sampling and Inverse Problems: Introduction

 \subsection{Literature Review}

-The overdamped Langevin equation is the canonical SDE that is invariant with respect to given target density distribution.
+The overdamped Langevin equation is the canonical SDE that is invariant with respect to \yw{a given target density}.
 Many sampling algorithms are built upon this idea, and in particular, it is shown to govern a large class of Monte Carlo Markov Chain (MCMC) methods; see \cite{roberts2001optimal,ottobre2011asymptotic,ma2015complete}.
 To enhance mixing and accelerate convergence, a second-order method, Hybrid Monte Carlo (HMC, also referred to as Hamiltonian Monte Carlo) \cite{duane1987hybrid,neal1994improved} has been proposed, leading to underdamped Langevin dynamics.
 There have been many attempts to justify the empirically observed fast convergence speed of second-order methods in comparison with first-order methods \cite{betancourt2017conceptual}.
 Recently a quantitative convergence rate is established in \cite{cao2019explicit}, showing that the underdamped Langevin dynamics converges faster than the overdamped Langevin dynamics when the log of the target $\pi$ has a small Poincar\'e constant; see also \cite{eberle2019couplings}.

-{The idea of introducing preconditioners within the context of interacting particle systems used for sampling is developed in in \cite{leimkuhler2018ensemble}.} Preconditioning via ensemble covariance {is} shown to boost convergence and numerical performance \cite{garbuno2020interacting}.
-Other choices of preconditioners in sampling will lead to different forms of SDEs and associated Fokker-Planck equations with different structures, which can result in different sampling methods effective in different scenarios; see for example \cite{lindsey2021ensemble}. {Affine invariance is introduced in \cite{goodman2010ensemble} where it is argued that this property leads to desirable convergence properties for interacting particle systems used for sampling: methods that satisfy affine invariance are invariant under an affine change of coordinates, and are thus uniformly effective for problems that can be rendered well-conditioned under an affine transformation.
-An affine invariant version of the mean-field underdamped Langevin dynamics \cite{garbuno2020interacting} is proposed in \cite{nusken2019note,garbuno2020affine}.}
+\yw{The idea of introducing preconditioners within the context of interacting particle systems used for sampling is developed in \cite{leimkuhler2018ensemble}.} Preconditioning via ensemble covariance {is} shown to boost convergence and numerical performance \cite{garbuno2020interacting}.
+Other choices of preconditioners in sampling will lead to different forms of SDEs and associated Fokker-Planck equations with different structures, which can result in different sampling methods effective in different scenarios; see for example \cite{lindsey2021ensemble}.
+Affine invariance is introduced in \cite{goodman2010ensemble} where it is argued that this property leads to desirable convergence properties for interacting particle systems used for sampling: methods that satisfy affine invariance are invariant under an affine change of coordinates, and are thus uniformly effective for problems that can be rendered well-conditioned under an affine transformation; \yw{in particular for the sampling of the class of all Gaussian measures.} An affine invariant version of the mean-field underdamped Langevin dynamics of \cite{garbuno2020interacting} is proposed in \cite{nusken2019note,garbuno2020affine}.

 {Kalman methods have shown wide success in state estimation problems since their introduction by Evensen; see \cite{evensen2009data} for an overview of the field, and the papers \cite{reich2011dynamical,iglesias2013ensemble} for discussion of their use in inverse problems.
 Using the ensemble covariance as a preconditioner leads to affine invariant \cite{garbuno2020affine} and gradient-free \cite{garbuno2020interacting} approximations of Langevin dynamics; this is desirable in practical computations in view of the intractability of derivatives in many large-scale models arising in science and engineering \cite{cleary2021calibrate,haber2018never,kovachki2019ensemble,huang2021unscented}.
 See \cite{bergemann2010mollified,schillings2017analysis} for analysis of these methods and, in the context of continuous data-assimilation, see \cite{del2017stability,bergemann2012ensemble,taghvaei2018kalman}. {There are other derivative-free methods that can be derived from the mean-field perspective, and in particular consensus-based methods show promise for optimization \cite{carrillo2018analytical} and have recently been extended to sampling in \cite{carrillo2022consensus}.}}